TonyPhipps/SIEM/Tactics/Account-Creation.md

 ## Levenshtein Score Alert
 - Account Created With Name Similar to "Admin"
 - Account Created With Name Similar to "Administrator"
+- Account Created With Name Similar to "svc" (or the local service account naming convention)

 ## Rolling Whitelist Alert